 2. Is a map available with directions to the site?

 A map of the Catalina Highway and route up Mt.
 Lemmon is available on our website under Visit Us.
 Directions: From the University of Arizona campus, take Speedway Boulevard east to the intersection with Wilmot Road.
 Turn left (north) onto Wilmot Road.
 Wilmot Road becomes East Tanque Verde Rd.
 Continue on Tanque Verde Road for approximately 4 miles – bearing left onto the overpass at the junction with Wrightstown Rd - until you reach the Catalina Highway, which is the next left turn after the North Bear Canyon Rd intersection.
 If you reach North Woodland Rd, you have gone too far.
 DON’T FORGET TO GET GAS BEFORE GOING UP THE MOUNTAIN!!
 The closest gas station to the SkyCenter is at the intersection of Catalina Highway and Tanque Verde Rd.
 Follow the scenic Catalina Highway up 28 miles towards the town of Summerhaven.
-Just after the "Welcome" sign for Summerhaven (but prior to arriving at the town) turn right on to East Ski Run Rd.
+Just after our sign for the SkyCenter and Ski Valley (but prior to arriving at the town of Summerhave) turn right on to East Ski Run Rd.
 For detailed directions from this point and instructions on parking, please refer to item #3 below.
 Remember, reservations are required to participate in any Mt.
 Lemmon SkyCenter programs.

 3. Where and when do we meet?